 For a myriad of reasons, I never imagined, that all these years later, I'd be the one making this turnip casserole.
 But time is a wizard.

 Seriously, at that point in my life, I could barely cook.
 And if you knew me back then, you'd have a hard time believing that all these years later, I'd actually be creating my own recipes.
-If you're interested in reading just how pathetic I was at cooking back in the day, you can do that HERE.

 🍲Weight Watchers Casseroles

 Aunt Joan and Uncle Harry are both gone now and I miss them desperately.
 And the way I deal with missing people is by making their food.
 It's not only comforting, it helps me honor them and carry on family traditions.
 So, recently, when I went to make this turnip casserole for a holiday dinner, being back on Weight Watchers, I looked at the WW points and knew I needed to lighten it up!
-And I successfully lowered the points to 3 WW points on the blue plan.
-Weight Watchers Casseroles are a great option for holiday dinner side dishes.
-And if you're looking for more, then you'll want to check out my Lazy Slow Cooker Cabbage Rolls too!
-They are only 5 WW points per serving on the blue plan and everyone loves them!

 🥘 Ingredients

 Okay, so I know what you're thinking - it's the butter that makes it so good!
 And yes, I totally get that butter makes everything better, but in this case, it's not just the butter because I removed most of it to lighten up this dish.
-I really think there's just some kind of magical reaction when you combine apples, brown sugar and even butter flavor.
+I really think there's just some kind of magical reaction when you combine apples, brown sugar, and even butter flavor.
 It simply transforms mashed turnips into utter deliciousness.

 For this recipe, you'll need: